tbocek/tomtp/Readme.md

 * 0-RTT (first request always needs to be equal or larger than its reply -> fill up to MTU)
 * No perfect forward secrecy for 1st message if payload is sent in first message (request and reply)
 * P2P friendly (id peers by ed25519 public key, for both sides)
-* No FIN/FINACK handshake, just one close flag and close due to not receiving 3 x keep-alive, keep-alive every x ms is mandatory
+* Only FIN/FINACK teardown
-* No SSL/TLS, encryption with AEAD (Authenticated Encryption with Associated Data)
+* Connection close due to not receiving 3 x keep-alive, keep-alive every x ms is mandatory
 * Less than 3k LoC, currently at 1.8k LoC

 ```